Matttran7/SASEHACK-2023/README.md

 > npm install react-router-dom

 To run the program you first:
-cd into the smarter-together folder [cd smarter-together] You should be able to [npm start] the code, make sure you have the following dependencies installed npm install react-input-slider npm install uuid
+1. cd into the smarter-together folder [cd smarter-together]
+2. You should be able to [npm start] the code, make sure you have the following dependencies installed
+    2. a. npm install react-input-slider
+    2. b. npm install uuid